foreverXZC/terratest_guideline/README.md

 Kitchen Terraform is also a nice testing tool.
 It is not only responsible for creating and destroying a resource, but also checking properties in `tfstate` file.
 By contrast, when we would like to answer whether the infrastructure actually works, terratest is a better choice.
 We are able to make HTTP request to a server, or SSH to a virtual machine with help of terratest, and thus we can validate if our resources operate properly.

+#### Advantages

+1. Validation: Users can design how to validate whether the infrastructure code works instead of just checking specific files.

+1. Simple file structure: Code organization is quite clear because users only need to design test case and test code.

+1. Debug: Terratest is written in Golang, which is a mature compiled language which we can debug more conveniently than Ruby.

+1. Lightweight: Users do not need to provide lots of configuration files and the project only depends on Golang.

+1. Extension: It is not difficult to extend more functions on top of Terratest, such as Azure specific features.

+1. Freedom: Users are able to write any kinds of test code they like, even if they are not related to Terratest itself.

+1. Management: Because users know what Terratest is actually doing, it is pretty easy to manage test code.

 ### Using Terratest in Simplest Way

 #### Set up Environment